Funded extension schemes for cohorts starting 2018/19-2023/24

 Externally Funded Internships:

-- LISS DTP will not offer a funding extension for paid internships.
+• LISS DTP does not offer a funding extension for paid internships.

-- If you are offered a full-time paid internship, secondment, or consultancy, you will most likely need to suspend your studentship for its duration.
+• If you are offered a full-time paid internship, secondment, or consultancy, you will most likely need to suspend or interrupt your studentship for its duration.
 A suspension involves stopping your studentship payments for the duration of the placement, and also delays your submission deadline.

 All internships must be approved by LISS DTP.
 To apply, please complete the Internship Application form which includes a section for statements of support from your supervisor, host and Director of Graduate Studies.
 Please note: